cakephp/docs/fr/orm/query-builder.rst

     There are 5 unpublished articles

 Of course, this is a simplistic example that could actually be solved in another way without the help of a map-reduce process.
-Now let's take a look at another example in which the reducer function will be needed to do something more than just emitting the results.
+Now, let's take a look at another example in which the reducer function will be needed to do something more than just emitting the results.